Four Lives

-Four Lives, originally and internationally titled The Barking Murders, is a British television serial, first aired from 3 to 5 January 2022 on BBC One.
+Four Lives, originally and internationally titled The Barking Murders, is a British three-part television drama, first aired from 3 to 5 January 2022 on BBC One.
 It follows the true story of the families of four young gay men (Anthony Walgate, Gabriel Kovari, Daniel Whitworth and Jack Taylor) who in 2014 and 2015 were murdered by Stephen Port.
 Facing failings by the Metropolitan Police, they fought for justice for their loved ones.
 Stephen Merchant plays serial killer Port with Sheridan Smith as Sarah Sak, the mother of Anthony Walgate, Port's first victim.

 Production

 First announced in early 2020, production on the show was halted due to the COVID-19 pandemic.
 The series was delayed twice after its announcement.
 On 13 December 2021 the official trailer was released with stills from the show being released on social media.
-During promotion for the series, star Sheridan Smith shared: "Every night I was going home in bits, crying – you can't help but take it home [...]
+During promotion for the series, Sheridan Smith said: "Every night I was going home in bits, crying – you can't help but take it home [...]
 I really beat myself up with it because I want to do a good job for them."